Lara-Ghi/LevelUp/DOCKER.md

 # migrate and seed the database
 docker compose -f docker-compose.yml exec app php artisan migrate --seed

+# do not leave the key field blank (in the env file that gets automatically edited) ==> discard the change
 ```

 ## Commands After First Day SET-UP (copy & paste)